How To Build A Tile Shower Floor Pan

 The term “pan” originates from when contractors used to install a copper pan in the base of where the shower was being built.

-The use of the copper pan transitioned into using 4 lb sheet lead (weighs 4lbs per sq ft, giving it that name), because it’s very malleable and could be shaped easily on site.
+The use of the copper pan transitioned into using 4 pound sheet lead (weighs 4 pounds per square foot, giving it that name), because it’s very malleable and could be shaped easily on site.
 A contractor could measure up the size needed, go out to the garage or driveway, bend up the corners as needed with a 2×6 and rubber mallet, folding corners over each other and overlapping so all the edges were at the top.

 Using the rubber mallet again, they would hammer an impression of the drain into the lead, giving a mark to cut out the drain hole.
 Once the hole was cut out, the drain flange could be attached, making a watertight seal.
 An adjustable shower drain was then threaded into the flange, and pea gravel placed around the weep holes to protect them from the deck mud that was installed next.
 Deck mud is a dry cement, wetted just enough to let the cement hold shape, allowing it to be packed in creating the slope needed for water to flow toward the drain.

 The Next Phase Of How Shower Pans Were Made